dsl-unibe-ch/Transferable_Skills_AI_Tools_2025/README.md

 Additionally, a member of the Open Science Team will discuss the challenges and limitations involved in the use of proprietary tools when it comes to open science.

+The practical session will highlight the resources available at the University of Bern, and in parcticular the High Performance Computing Platform "Ubelix" that is hosting the TextLab collection of frameworks developed by the Data Science Lab Team.
+[Ubelix OnDemand](https://ondemand.hpc.unibe.ch/) can be accessed only with a valid UniBE account, and exclusively on the University network (use VPN if necessary).

 # Schedule
 |<b>Time</b>| <b>Topic</b>| <b>Trainers</b>| <b>Slides</b> |
 |---| ---| ---| ---|